Anmol-Ghadia/web-calculator/README.md

 1) check that no two operators are consecutive ✅ Solved by the first check

 ## TODO
+1) Use decimal.js for floating point arithmetic
+1) Decrease font size for output if large number needs to be displayed
 1) CSS polishing
 1) Add togglable Dark Theme
 1) Handle case where many digits are displayed